Vladlex/BodyBuilder/README.md

 Header.Value can hold **any** value which is HeaderValueRepresentable (returns headerValueString)

 ```
 public enum Direction: String, HeaderValueRepresentable {
     case forward = "fwd"
     case left = "lft"
     case right = "rgh"

     public var headerValueString: String {
         return self.rawValue
     }
 }

 /// Direction: fwd
 let header = HeaderField.init(name: "Direction", value: .init(Direction.forward))
 ```

 #### Predefined

-Some of values are predefined.
+Some values are predefined.
 Depending on using, they can be an option sets:
 ```
 let header = HeaderField.init(.allow, value: .allow([.get, .head]))
 ```

 Enums:
 ```
 let header = HeaderField.init(.cacheControl, value: .cacheControl(.rules(.maxAge(seconds: 14),
                                                                          .maxStale(seconds: nil),
                                                                          .mustRevalidate)))
 ```

 Or anything else as long as it conforms HeaderValueRepresentable

 ### Attributes
-Attributes can be vary in a ver wide range, but you still have a couple of helping abilities like contentDisposition which is frequently used to put some file (i. e. image) into body.
+Attributes can be vary in a very wide range, but you still have a couple of helping abilities like contentDisposition which is frequently used to put some file (i. e. image) into body.

 ```
 // name is String, filename is String?